exmachina-dev/armaz-doc/source/03-basic-installation.rst

 .. note:: Avoid locating the Armaz motor in the vicinity of corrosive
     substances or vapors, metal particles and dust.

-.. note:: Falure to meet cooling air flow requirements will reslut in reduced
+.. note:: Failure to meet cooling air flow requirements will result in reduced
     product lifetime and/or motor over temperature trips.

 The safe operation of this equipment depends upon its use in the environment.